robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 ## Two Key Mechanisms: Prompt and Completion
 When interacting with ChatGPT, either through a web interface or through computer code via the API, the prompt and completion mechanisms are key.

-The prompt is an input mechanism into which you place your question or request, as well as any context, including domain-specific content and other instruction (e.g., respond in a certain format).
+The prompt is an input mechanism into which you place your question or request, as well as any context, including domain-specific content and other instructions (e.g., respond in a certain format).

 The completion mechanism is ChatGPT’s response to your prompt.
 It answers your question or request.
 Importantly, it contains a parameter called “temperature,” which controls how creative ChatGPT should be in responding to your prompt.
-A lower temperature means ChatGPT should be conservative, sticking to the most factual information and not trying to guess if unsure.
+A lower temperature means ChatGPT will be conservative, sticking to the most factual information and not trying to guess if unsure.

 ## Domain-Specific Uses: Technical Approaches
 There are three ways to interact with ChatGPT for domain-specific purposes: